tfelix/bestia-docs/content/docs/mechanics/master.md

 * In each profession tree there should form 2-3 sub-trees which create a meaningful hierarchy
 * There should be some kind of three tiers inside a tree to lead from low and basic skill to the much powerfull skills

-> Most Important: No hardcoded skill effects!
+> Most important: No hardcoded skill effects!

 Skills should be used when possible require some interaction with the player whose success depends on the effect of the skill.
 An example would be the teleport ability: after selecting the players (which can be flexible by the number) and